The Department of Dermatology offers the following fellowship programs:

 Pathology-trained fellows will spend time in the Johns Hopkins dermatology clinics, including pediatric, surgical, and medical subspecialty clinics.
 Dermatology-trained fellows will rotate through different pathology subspecialities, including surgical pathology, hematopathology, cytopathology and molecular pathology.
 The fellowship is designed to provide graded clinical responsibilities.
 Research and teaching are integral part of the fellowship.
 The fellow will have responsibilities to teach dermatology and pathology residents on regular basis, and to present at multidisciplinary tumor boards and Department of Dermatology clinical conferences.
 The fellow will also participate in clinical and experimental research with potential for interdepartmental collaboration and presentation at national meetings.

-To apply, please email Marsha Mackey for the Dermpath specific application and application requirements.
-There is no need to fill out the general application on this website.
+To apply, please email Marsha Mackey for application requirements.

 With a shortage of dermatologists in the country, especially medical dermatologists, there has never been a greater need for increased opportunities for training.
 Coupled with evidence the shortage is even more severe in underserved areas, the Johns Hopkins Department of Dermatology developed the Ethnic Skin Fellowship Program to help address that need.
 Our Ethnic Skin Fellowship Program is still the only one of its kind in the United States, and has been an overwhelming success, growing exponentially over the past 5 years.
 Each year, we have one research fellow who devotes their time studying diseases that disproportionately impact ethnic minorities.